duca-club/acucys-ctf/README.md

 > [!IMPORTANT]
 > This bot handles registration itself, you will need to disable the CTFd registration page in the admin panel.
+>
+> You will also need to create a public uneditable field in CTFd to store the Discord User IDs.

 [^1]: Or use the [demo instance](https://demo.ctfd.io).